avast/rabbitmq-scala-client/README.md

 ## Migration

-There is a [migration guide](Migration-5-6.md) between versions 5 and 6.
+There is a [migration guide](Migration-5-6.md) between versions 5 and 6.0.x.
+There is a [migration guide](Migration-6-6_1.md) between versions 6.0.x and 6.1.x.

 ## Usage

 ### Configuration

 #### Structured config
-Since v 5.x, it's necessary to have the config structured as following:

 ```hocon
 rabbitConfig {
   // connection config